Taucheo is an essential ingredient in much of East and South East Asia and comes in various forms, whole beans, in paste and also spicy.

-To make taucheo, soybeans are soaked in brine, then left to ferment over a period of time, resulting in a deep, earthy flavour that is essential in so many of our recipes.
+To make taucheo, soybeans are soaked, then left to ferment over a period of time, resulting in a deep, earthy flavour that is essential in so many of our recipes.

 In the Chinese version, the soybeans are mashed and also dried in the sun for a certain period of time.

 It is pretty easy to make at home, if you are so inclined, and if you cannot get your hands on any.
 But online shopping makes so many exotic ingredients highly accessible, methinks, no?

 Perhaps one day, I might do a recipe on homemade taucheo!
 Ta-da!👇

 If you really, really can’t get it where you are, the good news is that it’s easily made at home.
 And soya beans (or soybeans) are easily found at health food stores, and most certainly online.

 You only need about 10 days before you can start using it.
 But letting it ferment longer deepens the flavour.
 This is what we’ll be doing:

 - Soak them overnight in water.

 - Cook them until they are soft and mashable.